Syed-Aqib-Haider/EE542-Final_Project_website_code/README.md

 # EE542-Final_Project_website_code
 Note: Ignore the website_code folder.
 The correct folder is breast_ai_project whoch has backend and frontend folder.

-Website code for the AI Breast Cancer detection -deployed on GCP VM -login: http://136.118.169.96:8080 The zip files contains backend and frontend .
+Website code for the AI Breast Cancer detection -deployed on GCP VM -login: http://136.118.169.96:8080 The breast_ai_folder zip file contains backend and frontend .
-However to execute the same on a different machine , other than our GCP, an environment variable WP must be created and pointed to the specific model weights file "best_convnext_small_sigproc_noprior.pt"
+However to execute the same on a different machine , other than our GCP, an environment variable WP must be created and pointed to the specific model weights file "best_convnext_small_sigproc_noprior.pt" .
 Link here : https://drive.google.com/file/d/1ecNJeZ6E0hBhY12jx_20LUXdDSYVAz--/view?usp=drive_link
 This can be done by downlaoding the .pt file and giving the command "export WP="path/to/best_convnext_small_sigproc_noprior.pt"
 Then an environment having cuda must be inititiated for example if cuda_anv is name of the conda env - conda activate cuda_env in both backend and frontend folder